johnliu-tw/conductivity-evaluation/README.md

 Click the 'Upload File' button and choose a .txt file containing grid data.
 The file format should match the manual input format.

 ### Generating a Random Grid
-Users can generate a random N x N grid by clicking the 'Generate Random' button.
+Users can generate a random N x N grid by clicking the 'Generate Random Example' button.
 The system will prompt for the size of the grid.

 ### Evaluating the Conductive Path
 After inputting or generating a grid, click the 'Check Conductivity' button to evaluate whether there is a conductive path from the top to the bottom.
 The result will be displayed below.